maxkapur/maxkapur.github.io/_posts/2050-04-14-iso-dates-filenames.markdown

 I am one of those obnoxious people who begins his filenames with an ISO date, like `2024-03-06_blog_post_idea.md`.
-I know that file metadata already tracks creation and revision dates, but I don't like those.
-The creation date is misleading when you duplicate a file to reuse its format or content.
-And the revision date is all but meaningless because modern software modifies files on disk in all kinds of spurious ways.
+I know that file metadata already tracks creation and revision dates, but I don't like those: The creation date is misleading when you duplicate a file to reuse its format or content, and the revision date is all but meaningless because modern software modifies files on disk in all kinds of spurious ways.
 I put an ISO date in my filenames to assign them a *canonical* date.
 The canonical date means something like “the